Viktorasas/task/README.md

 # Deposit detection (unconfirmed and confirmed), notification/alert
 Deposits change react useState based on transaction: 0 - if no transaction is sent, 1 - pending, 2 - successful , 3 - failed
-Maximum available deposit is 1000 ETH, hardhat wallet #0 is used as exchange wallet For depositing click connect wallet button or import wallet.
+Maximum available deposit is 1000 ETH, hardhat wallet #0 is used as exchange wallet To deposit click connect wallet button or import wallet.
 Enter amount of eth that should be deposited, clcik deposit.

 # Sending a withdrawal (optional)
-For withdrawing click connect wallet button or import wallet.
+To withdraw click connect wallet button or import wallet.
 Enter amount of eth that should be withdrawed, clcik deposit.
 Can't withdraw more ETH than current wallet balance shown.
 Withdraw state works same as deposit state